 about the project

-Oakland, California will be the focus for our first project but we are already making plans to take the project to other cities across the US and if we're lucky, across the globe.
+Oakland, California will be the focus in the first wave of our project.
+Beyond, we are already making plans to take the project to other cities across the US and across the globe.

 role of alena museum